Kyslik/column-sortable/README.md

 ### Composer

-Pull this package in through Composer.
+Pull this package in through Composer. (development version `dev-master`)

 ```
 {